 Today, all that's left of the tower is a section of its foundation, but the views are still the same.
 On a clear day, you can see Sierra San José in Mexico, as well as several surrounding mountain ranges, including the Rincons, the Galiuros and the Chiricahuas.
 Also, to the west, you'll see the Smithsonian Institution's Whipple Observatory, which looks like a misplaced igloo at the top of Mount Hopkins.
 To some observers, the telescope is an eyesore.
 To others, it's a scientific marvel.
 To the hikers who make it to the top of Mount Wrightson, it's just one more thing to look down on as they think to themselves,HOLY MOLY, I made it to the top.

 PHOTO: Trekking along Josephine Saddle on Old Baldy Trail, hiker Alexis Mills checks out the scenic views. | Peter Noebels

-Special Consideration: A $5 day pass is required.
+Special Consideration: A $5 parking pass is required.

 Dogs Allowed: Yes (on a leash)